jessicarose00/100-days-of-code/log.md

 - Practiced removing a key:value pair from a dictionary and adding it to an empty one
 - Learned how to use the .values() .keys() and .items() methods

 **Thoughts**: I'm adding a new element to my daily activity logs, which is a selection or piece of code that I learn each day.
 I think this will be help with memory retention and a great future reference if I need to recall certain syntax.
+Anyway, will give it a try for a few days.
 Today's piece of code iterates through the values in a dictionary and adds each value to a variable.
-`<for fruit in fruit_tree.values(): fruit_smoothie += i>`
+`for fruit in fruit_tree.values():
+  fruit_smoothie += i`

 **Work & Resources**:
+ n/a